eco37/emby-notifier/README.md

 Add the files to crontab with `crontab -e`

-Add the following and change the paths so the match the path to the files in `/home/<user>/emby-notifier/`
+Add the following and change the paths so they match the path to the files in `/home/<user>/emby-notifier/`
 ```
 0 * * * * <path-to_pull-recent.py>
 0 10 * * * <path-to_sendmail-recent.py>